bananajoeo7/csc2/BigInt/StudyQuestion_Response.md

 6. (AB only) What implementation decisions would require providing a destructor, a copy constructor, and an assignment operator?

 ### Answers:

+1: In the programming enviroment of BDS C the largest interger value is a 32 bit number and the smallest value I guess is 0 (or a -31 bit number).

+2: